microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraAdministrativeUnit.md

 ## Description

 The `Remove-EntraAdministrativeUnit` cmdlet removes an administrative unit from Microsoft Entra ID.
-Specify the `AdministrativeUnitId` parameter to delete an administrative unit.
+Specify `AdministrativeUnitId` parameter to delete an administrative unit.

 To delete an administrative unit, the calling principal must have at least the Privileged Role Administrator role in Microsoft Entra.